VictorioBerra/js-cognito-auth-example/README.md

 }
 ```

 You will need to create a Lambda function, the APIG and integrate it, and all needed IAM Roles/Perms, and the Cognito Federated Identities and Pools).
-To do this a little more quickly check out the [node-serverless](https://serverless.com/) project.
+To do this a little more quickly check out the [node-serverless](https://serverless.com/) project There are some samples that can get you up and running with CRUD applications, although you may still have to do the Cognito Identity stuff yourself.
+Blogpost coming soon.

 ```bash
 npm install